JamesCoding888/JavaOCP20221017/README.md

  	Overall, this program demonstrates how to create a temporary file using the createTempFile() method of the File class,

- 	and how to check whether the file was successfully created.
+ 	and how to check whether the file was successfully created and deleted.

+> FixedTemporaryFileCreated.java
+- Description:

+		Continue the previously lesson:

+ 		We used tempFile.createNewFile() instead of File.createTempFile(prefix, suffix, directoryOfTemp) is that

+ 		it allows us to specify the exact name of the temporary file that we want to create.

+ 		When we use File.createTempFile(prefix, suffix, directoryOfTemp), a unique file name is generated automatically,

+ 		which can be useful in preventing naming conflicts.

+ 		However, if we want to create a temporary file with a specific name or a specific naming convention,

+ 		we can use tempFile.createNewFile() instead.

 ------------------------------------------------------------------------------